sebastian-mutz/fsml/doc/quickstart.md

 <br>
 # Project Setup

-This guide assues you already know how to set up a project with `FPM`.
+This guide assumes you already know how to set up a project with `FPM`.
 See the [FPM tutorial](https://fpm.fortran-lang.org/tutorial/index.html) for more details if you need an introduction to fpm - it's quick and easy to learn!

 ### Step 1: Create a new Fortran project